Unlocking Word Meanings

 The new study supports previous findings on the harmful effects of excessive protein intake.
 Common sources of protein contain substances that cause harm to the body when taken in high amounts.
 For instance, red meat is high in iron, while processed meats such as sausage and bacon are high in salt.
-Excessive amounts of iron and salt can dilate veins and elevate blood pressure.
+Excessive amounts of iron and salt can damage veins and elevate blood pressure.
 These effects can lead to heart complications.

 Too much protein can also cause the body to produce more urea / jʊˈri·ə /, a by-product of protein digestion.
 Urea is released by the body as urine and too much of it can strain and damage the kidneys.
 Because kidneys help regulate blood pressure, kidney damage can also cause or exacerbate heart conditions.